Federal Correctional Complex, Terre Haute: Deaths

 On September 15, 2010, prisoner Daniel L. Delaney (09416-112) murdered his cellmate while both were in the Special Housing Unit (SHU).
 Delaney was convicted of first degree murder for the act.
 He was transferred to ADX Florence.

+Lawsuits

+On January 12, 2023, Jurijus Kadamovas, a Soviet-born serial killer who had previously been housed in the facility, filed a class action complaint, claiming that the "severely isolating" conditions of the Special Housing Unit violated his human rights and were unconstitutional.